hutooo/hutooo/README.md

 <b> 🌀 &nbsp; I'm also a Pokémon Trainer.
 Chance a Pokémon battle!!~</b>

-<b> 🚀 &nbsp; Finally, I'm interested in Oxygen-Not-Included and Animal-Crossing.
+<b> 🚀 &nbsp; Finally, I'm interested in Oxygen-Not-Included and Celeste.
 I recommend you try it out~</b>

 </em>